hi-underworld/PO_FA6-Social_Network/README.md

 #### detecting the 'Opinion Leader'
 （'Opinion Leader' means some people who get the most influential in a social community）.
 However, among all Reps&Sens, there must be some different clusters of senators supporting their own opinion leader(s), which means it's possble that the root opnion leader doesn't exit.
 As a result of this, here are the steps for this task:

-First, we have to make an assumption that: If senatorA follows senatorB, it means senatorA support senatorB
+First, we have to make an assumption that: If senatorA follows senatorB, it means senatorA supports senatorB

 (1)Get all Reps&Sens into different clusters